dtcenter/MET/docs/Users_Guide/tc-diag.rst

 These data censoring and conversion options are common to multiple MET tools and are described in :numref:`config_options`.
 They can be specified separately in each **data.field** array entry, described below.
 If provided, those operations are performed after reading the gridded data but prior to converting to the cylindrical coordinate range-azimuth grid.

-Configuring fields, levels, and domains
+Configuring Fields, Levels, and Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: none